GIDEON-BARRYMOORE-DANIEL/step-by-step-creation-of-a-small-active-directory-IAM-lab-using-windows-8.1-server/README.md

 # Active Directory Simulation – Nxgluxury Limited

-This project is the deployment of a Windows Server Domain Controller (Active Directory) for a company called **CyberTech Solutions**.
+This project is the deployment of a Windows Server Domain Controller (Active Directory) for a company called **Nxgluxury Limited**.
 It includes domain setup, client configuration, OU design, group policies, and access control in an enterprise environment.

 ---